8 Best Home Warranty Companies of 2022

 And Select’s roof warranty is absolutely free as a signup bonus when new homeowners select, well, Select.

-What are the Plan Options of Select Home Warranty?
+What are the Plan Options for Select Home Warranty?

 There are three coverages you can choose from.